 The Institute is open to anyone who wants to improve their leadership skills and learn more about career-technical and adult education.
-The program provides an opportunity for participants to increase leadership qualities, develop leadership characteristics and gain a holistic view of career-technical and adult education in Ohio.
+The program provides an opportunity for participants to increase leadership qualities, develop leadership characteristics, expand their network of colleagues in CTE, and gain a holistic view of career-technical and adult education in Ohio.

 The program is designed to be both inspirational and transformational.
 Individuals will grow both personally and professionally and develop ways to positively influence students, colleagues, their communities, and CTE stakeholders.

-Potential participants must complete an online application and mail in supporting materials including:
+Potential participants must complete an application/registration and mail in supporting materials including:

 “The Shoemaker Leadership Institute has enhanced both my professional and personal life in a myriad of ways.
 The networking opportunities to meet and build connections with Secondary and Adult Career Tech Education Leaders across the State, as well as our legislative partners, has empowered me as a young professional in the field.
 It is fulfilling to meet with other Institute participants to brainstorm about ways that we can support, improve, and grow Career Tech Education in Ohio.
 I would strongly encourage anyone who wants to grow as a critical thinker and leader to apply to be a part of this amazing group and Institute!” – Beth Starrett, member of the 2015-2016 Shoemaker Institute.